-This Sony BabyCall Analog monitor is my first choice if you must have a baby monitor.
-I haven’t tried it myself, but based on the things I have read this is the one I would would get.
+This Sony BabyCall Analog monitor is my second choice if you must have a baby monitor.
+I haven’t tried it myself, but based on the things I have read this is the next one I would would get.
 The 900 MHz is quite a bit higher than I would like but at least it is still analog and not up in the microwave range.
 It is close though, only 100 MHz shy.
 The microwave part of the spectrum starts at 1 GHz.
 The reviews on this model are the best out of all of the baby monitors I reviewed.
 With that and the fact that it is analog are the main reasons I would choose it.

 I really like the fact that not only does it have batteries that it can run on, but that they are rechargeable.
 And you can plug them in as well.
 That’s cool.
 The unit is “water resistant”, but don’t go dunking them in the kids bathwater.
 That will ruin them for sure.